 Marketing

-Reduced brand awareness
+Reduced brand spend

 Competitor outspent us

-Step 4: Test with Data
+Step 4: Prioritize and Test with Data

 | Sub-Hypothesis | Impact if True | Data Availability | Priority |